 The Stages Of The Traditional Product Life Cycle

 At the heart of product life cycle management resides the product life cycle.
 A given product moves through the product life cycle during its lifetime.
-The product life cycle begins when the product is launched into the market and ends when the product reaches end-of-life and is taken off the shelves, physically or virtually.
+The product life cycle begins after the development stage—when the product is launched into the market—and ends when the product reaches end-of-life and is taken off the shelves, physically or virtually.

 By studying the traditional product life cycle, we’re attempting to improve our chances of success at the game of product management.
 Like every attempt to model reality, the product management life cycle is not perfect.
 It is, however, a good approximation and more importantly, useful for product managers trying to ride the beast.